 Visit the page dedicated to the FOMO Killer and watch the video tutorials I have created about it.

-But I would love to collaborate with No Profits who work with financial education, especially for the young people.
+But we would love to collaborate with No Profits who work with financial education, especially for the young people.

-If you work for, or are familiar with an interesting project please do get in touch with me.
+If you work for, or are familiar with an interesting project please do get in touch with us.

-This market is growing very fast and it’s becoming impossible for me to include every company there is.
+This market is growing very fast and it’s impossible to include every company there is.

-These are the companies I’m aware of but not featuring as yet, or not anymore.
+These are the companies we are aware of but decided not to feature for now.

 By all means: go visit their website, do your own research, reach your own conclusions.

-The affiliation has never been a discriminant factor: my approach to the publishing of information today is as clear and honest as ever.
+The affiliation has never been a discriminant factor: our approach to the publishing of information today is as clear and honest as ever.

-As a matter of fact I’m excluding companies I’m affiliated with and including companies I’m not affiliated with.
+As a matter of fact we are excluding companies we are affiliated with and including companies we are not affiliated with.

-There isn’t a scientific method for me to use, I wish there was one, so I have to decide based on my own research, experience, and from the feedback I receive from the readers.
+There isn’t a truly scientific method so we have to decide based on our own research, experience, and from the feedback we receive from the readers.

-These are the reasons I exclude or include a funder in my FundsFinder:
+These are the reasons we exclude or include a funder in our FundsFinder:

 - the funder doesn’t have a strong online presence or has been founded very recently.